daverix/slingerORM/README.md

 SlingerORM will first look after getters and setters that match the fields, if it can't find any it will try to access the fields directly.
-If you have the fields private with a name that doesn't match the setter or getter your can annotate the methods to tell SlingerORM which fields are used.
+If you have the fields private with a name that doesn't match the setter or getter you can annotate the methods to tell SlingerORM which fields are used.
 You can also change the name of the field in the database table by annotating the field with "@FieldName":